Icosa-dev/Alzipar-Dictionary/Rules/Orthography/LatinScript.md

 | Żż         |   /z/   |
 | Zz         |   /ʦ/   |

 Words are spelled as they sound.
+The letter *Hh* which makes no sound or the glottal stop if between vowels is used as a placeholder to follow the triconsonantal root patern.
+The letter *Ħħ* is the one which actually makes the English "h" sound.

 The first letter of a sentence is capitalized.
 Proper nouns of great significance may be written in all caps.
 Sentences are seperated by full stops and words are seperated by spaces.
 The word before a conjunction will have a comma appended to it.